-Software evolution planning means anticipating where the change might come from, and that’s hard when everything evolves so rapidly.
-We encourage our customers to ask the questions.
-What are foreseeable paths that their business product, their market or even their life might take?
+Digital evolution planning means anticipating where the change might come from, and that’s hard when everything evolves so rapidly.
+We encourage our customers to ask the questions; what are foreseeable paths that their business product or their market might take?
+What technologies or initiatives are disrupting their market?
 What are they trying to achieve?
-How can we project forward those paths, and predict events likely to happen on those paths that will affect their software and their business model?
-What will be the strategic response from competitors, and how do we create barriers to entry?
+How can we project forward those paths, and predict events likely to happen on those paths that will affect their digital and their business model?
+What will be the strategic response from competitors and how do we create barriers to entry?

 Think of a game of chess.
-One move is made, and the player must consider combinations 7-8 moves ahead from now; that's what software evolution is all about.
+One move is made, and the player must consider combinations 7-8 moves ahead from now; that's what digital evolution is all about.

-Regardless of how well software is crafted, it will have a lifetime.
+Regardless of how well a solution is crafted, it will have a lifetime.
 We know how to make the most of it.
-Our strategic approach to evolution planning ensures continuous development of your internally or externally facing software product in response to:
+Our strategic approach to evolution planning ensures continuous development of your internally or externally facing systems in response to: